CORONAVIRUS RESOURCE PAGE

 NEW YORK FORWARD: Click here for the New York State Guide to Reopening.

 MORTGAGES: The Department of Financial Services has issued a new directive to New York State mortgage services to provide 90-day mortgage relief to mortgage borrowers impacted by COVID-19.
 This directive includes: waiving mortgage payments based on financial hardship; no negative reporting to credit bureaus; grace period for loan modification; no late payment fees or online payment fees; and postponing or suspending foreclosures.
 For more information, click here.
 Here is an update: On May 8, 2020, the Governor enacted Executive Order 202.28, which extended the stay on certain evictions in the state of New York in which the tenant has been impacted by a hardship due to the COVID-19 pandemic.
-Back on March 20, the Governor enacted Executive Order 202.8, which enacted a stay on all eviction proceedings through June 20.
-This further extension does not apply to all evictions, but only to evictions for both residential and commercial properties, involving a non-payment of rent, where the tenant can show a hardship due to the pandemic.
-If the tenant is not impacted by a hardship due to the COVID-19 pandemic or if the eviction is for something other than non-payment, the local court should hear the case after June 2o when they re-open.
-Please also keep in mind this executive order may be subject to further extensions.
+The Governor enacted a stay on all eviction proceedings through August 19.
+Visit our blog page for current reports.

 UNEMPLOYMENT: Governor Cuomo signed the Executive Order waiving the 7-day waiting period for workers in shared work programs to claim unemployment insurance for those that have been put out of work by COVID-19.
 Click here to file for unemployment.